Skip to content

 (router/current) -> signal-id

 Returns the signal ID for the current route match.
-Use with deref to read the value.
+Use with deref or watch.

 (router/current-route) -> map | nil

 Convenience wrapper (defined in Sema) that dereferences the route signal.
-Returns a map with :path, :params, and :handler, or nil if no route matches.
+Returns a map with :path, :params, :query, and :handler:

 (router/current-route)